Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Women and men are equal in God’s eyes.
 He endowed them with the same dignity at creation.
 He grants them equal access to the same salvation and blessings.

-The inequality that women have endured throughout history is a consequence of original sin, a manifestation of the evil that infects the world.
+The inequality women have endured throughout history is a consequence of original sin, a manifestation of the evil that infects the world.

 Composite Image